ContinuumDAO/c3caller/README.md

     error CrossChainTransferFailed();

-    // The address of the corresponding contract on another chain that will be in communication with this one.
+    // The address of the corresponding contract on another chain that will be
-    // It is a string type to accommodate networks that use some other form of account, other than 20-byte hex. mapping (string => string) public peers;
+    // in communication with this one.
+It is a string type to accommodate
+    // networks that use some other form of account, other than 20-byte hex. mapping (string => string) public peers;

     mapping (address => bool) public isMPC;
     mapping (address => uint256) public failedTransfer;

     // Here, we initialize the DApp.
-Initialize C3CallerDApp with the c3caller endpoint and your DApp ID. constructor (address _endpoint, uint256 _dappID, address _mpc, string[] memory _chainIDs, string[] memory _peers)
+Initialize C3CallerDApp with the c3caller
+    // endpoint and your DApp ID.
+    constructor (
+        address _endpoint,
+        uint256 _dappID,
+        address _mpc,
+        string[] memory _chainIDs,
+        string[] memory _peers
-        C3CallerDApp(_endpoint, _dappID)
+    ) C3CallerDApp(_endpoint, _dappID) {
-    {
         isMPC[_mpc] = true;

-        // Here tell this contract the addresses of the contracts that are deployed on other networks that we wish to
+        // Here tell this contract the addresses of the contracts that are
-        // communicate with via c3caller.
+        // deployed on other networks that we wish to communicate with via
+        // c3caller.
         for (uint8 i = 0; i < _chainIDs.length; i++) {
             peers[_chainIDs[i]] = _peers[i];
         }
     }

-    // Override this function to decide what happens when a cross-chain call reverted on the target network.
+    // Override this function to decide what happens when a cross-chain call
-    // In this example, we check for a known error on the target network and act accordingly. function _c3Fallback(bytes4 _selector, bytes calldata _data, bytes calldata _reason) internal
+    // reverted on the target network.
+In this example, we check for a known
+    // error on the target network and act accordingly. function _c3Fallback(
-        virtual
-        override
+        bytes4 _selector,
+        bytes calldata _data,
+        bytes calldata _reason
-        returns (bool)
+    ) internal virtual override returns (bool) {
-    {
         if (_selector == CrossChainTransferFailed.selector) {
-            (address _recipient, uint256 _amount) = abi.decode(_data, (address, uint256));
+            (address _recipient, uint256 _amount) =
+                abi.decode(_data, (address, uint256));
             // A cross-chain transfer has failed.
+Compensate the would-be
+            // recipient locally
-Compensate the would-be recipient locally failedTransfer[_recipient] += _amount;
+            failedTransfer[_recipient] += _amount;
         }
         return true;
     }

     // Here we have a function that initiates a cross-chain call.
-It provides the address of the contract on the
+It provides
-    // target network, based on the given chain ID. function transferCrossChain(string memory _targetChainID, address _recipient, uint256 _amount) external {
+    // the address of the contract on the target network, based on the given
+    // chain ID.
+    function transferCrossChain(
+        string memory _targetChainID,
+        address _recipient,
+        uint256 _amount
+    ) external {
-        bytes memory _data = abi.encodeWithSignature("receiveCrossChain(address,uint256)", (_recipient, _amount));
+        bytes memory _data = abi.encodeWithSignature(
+            "receiveCrossChain(address,uint256)",
+            (_recipient, _amount)
+        );
         string memory _targetNetworkDAppAddress = peers[_targetChainID];
         _c3call(_targetNetworkDAppAddress, _chainID, _data);
     }

-    // This function can be executed by `transferCrossChain` that was called from another network.
+    // This function can be executed by `transferCrossChain` that was called
-    // Note the `onlyC3Caller` modifier to ensure only the C3Caller contract (and thus the MPC network) can call this. function receiveCrossChain(address _recipient, uint256 _amount) external onlyC3Caller {
+    // from another network.
+Note the `onlyC3Caller` modifier to ensure only
+    // the C3Caller contract (and thus the MPC network) can call this. function receiveCrossChain(
+        address _recipient,
+        uint256 _amount
+    ) external onlyC3Caller {
         tokenXYZ.transfer(_recipient, _amount);
     }
 }